zombodb/zombodb/SOURCE-INSTALLATION.md

 ## Building Binary Artifacts with Docker

-If you have a proper Docker installation you can simply run:
+If you have a proper Docker installation on a you can simply run:

 ```shell script
 $ cd docker-build-system